Explore Through Movement and Play

 Movement and play are good for children’s coordination, strength and overall health.
 They are also ways that children explore and learn about the world.
 Each stage of development comes with new opportunities for learning.
 For example, an infant might explore by touching, grasping, chewing or crawling.
 A toddler might explore by walking or climbing.

 Young children are like scientists—curious and excited to explore their surroundings.
 See where your child’s curiosity takes them.
 The more you pay attention, the more you will learn about the person they are becoming.
+There are so many simple opportunities to play in Guilford County on walks, at playgrounds, at splashpads, and in your own backyard.
+Get out and Explore Through Movement and Play!

 Do Tummy Time Give your infant regular “tummy time.”
 When they lift their head to look around, they strengthen the upper body and prepare muscles to crawl.
 They also get a new view of their surroundings!